shaiggon/fix-reaper-paths/README.md

 # Fix old Reaper project paths

-If you've moved your old Reaper project to a new computer and have your samples and `REAPER Media` directory in a new path you have to manually find all the old samples or other files.
+If you've moved your old [Reaper](https://www.reaper.fm/) project to a new computer and have your samples and `REAPER Media` directory in a new path you may have to manually find all the old samples or other files on your new computer.

-This script helps update the old Reaper project paths.
+This script helps update the old Reaper projects paths without the need to manually having to fix every old project.

-## Configuration

-Configuration is a json file which describes the old file path root (for example "C:\Users\Lauri\REAPER Media") and the new file path root you want to replace it with (for example "D:\REAPER Media").

-The resulting fixed project file is written to a suffix of your choosing.
-By default it is set to "-fixed" meaning a project file `project.RPP` will be written to a new file `project-fixed.RPP`.
-If you want to overwrite your old projects you can set `"fixed_project_suffix": ""`.

 ## Usage